arunbaby0/arunbaby.com/_ml_system_design/0013-resource-allocation-for-ml.md

 ✅ **Similar principles apply** to container optimization (DSA) and speech compute allocation

-### Connection to Day 13 Theme: Greedy Optimization and Resource Management
+### Connection to Thematic Link: Greedy Optimization and Resource Management

 All three topics share the same core insight: